This article explores the essential aspects of commercial vehicles, detailing their defining characteristics, uses, and regulations.

 A large truck with a V-8 engine can tow loads that a regular vehicle cannot handle.

 And although vans have less towing capacity, they are the best for hauling cargo.

-Your car needs to have a DOT number in the US before you register it as required by the Federal Motor Carrier Safety Administration.
+Your car must have a DOT number in the US before registering it, as required by the Federal Motor Carrier Safety Administration.